Blady-Com/gnoga/deps/uxstrings/readme.md

 The fourth part defines various API coming from Unbounded\_String such as Append, "&", Slice, "=", Index and so on.

-The private and implementation parts are not yet defined.
+Note: Iterable is a GNAT specific aspect.

+## UXStrings implementations

+### UXStrings

+A first POC implementation is provided.
+The source code files are ending with the number 1 as for instance "uxstrings.ads".
+A GNAT project file "uxstrings.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.

+#### Implementation choices

+UTF-8 encoding is chosen for internal representation.
+The [Strings_Edit library](http://www.dmitry-kazakov.de/ada/strings_edit.htm) is used for UTF-8 encoding management.
+[GNAT.OS_Lib](https://docs.adacore.com/gnat_rm-docs/html/gnat_rm/gnat_rm/the_gnat_library.html#gnat-os-lib-g-os-lib-ads) is chosen for input / output management.

+This implementation which is only for demonstrate the possible usages of UXString has many limitations.

+#### Limitations:

+- not thread safe
+- single character assignment is not implemented
+- only few API are implemented

+### Future implementations

+Here are some ideas:

-One idea is to use the XStrings from [GNATColl](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-strings_impl.ads).
+- Use memory management as implemented in XStrings from [GNATColl](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-strings_impl.ads).
+- Use Unbounded\_Strings with UTF-8 encoding.
+- Use Unbounded\_Wide\_Wide\_Strings
+- Adapt the inner implementation to the actual content with 8 bits character encodings, 16 bits or 32 bits.

+## Tests

+One test program test\_uxstrings.adb is provided for UXStrings tests and an other test program test\_uxstrings\_text\_io.adb is provided for UXStrings.Text\_IO tests.

+## Feedbacks

-Feel free to send feedback about UXStrings specification source code on [Gnoga mailing list](https://sourceforge.net/p/gnoga/mailman/gnoga-list).
+Feel free to send feedback about UXStrings specification source code on [Github](https://github.com/Blady-Com/UXStrings/issues) or [Gnoga mailing list](https://sourceforge.net/p/gnoga/mailman/gnoga-list).

-Pascal Pignard, May 2020.
+Pascal Pignard, November 2020.